How Apple's iPod/iTunes Combo Could Demolish Microsoft's 'Play For Sure' Initiative

 A Suggestion

-If Apple really wants to do something smart, they'll prepare a new version of iTunes that adds two crucial new features - the ability to export AAC tracks (DRM-protected or not) to MP3 and the ability to sync with non-Apple MP3 players.
+If Apple really wants to do something smart, it will prepare a new version of iTunes that adds two crucial new features - the ability to export AAC tracks (DRM-protected or not) to MP3 and the ability to sync with non-Apple MP3 players.

-I'd love to burn an MP3 CD of all my Christmas music, put it in my stereo, and have it shuffle through 100+ tracks, but almost all of my tracks come from CDs and were ripped using AAC. iTunes doesn't currently support creating an MP3 CD from AAC.
+I'd love to burn an MP3 CD with all my Christmas music, put it in my stereo, and have it shuffle through 100+ tracks, but almost all of my tracks come from CDs and were ripped using AAC. iTunes doesn't currently support creating an MP3 CD from AAC.
 It should.
 [Correction: iTunes will let you create an MP3 CD from AAC tracks you have burned yourself.
-However, it will not create MP3s from purchased AAC files.]
+However, it will not create MP3s from DRM protected AAC files.]

-And once Microsoft and their cronies launch the Plays For Sure (PFS) initiative and ticks off people who own pre-PFS music players, Apple should announce MP3 player support, effectively saying, "We feel your pain, but you don't have to buy new hardware to get what you want."
+And once Microsoft and its cronies launch the Plays For Sure (PFS) initiative and tick off people who own pre-PFS music players, Apple should announce MP3 player support in iTunes, effectively saying, "We feel your pain, but you don't have to buy new hardware to get what you want."

 This would grow the base of iTunes users, and it would make consumers feel more favorable to Apple, which supported their old hardware, than to Microsoft, which told them to shove their old MP3 players.